VitorBigelli/my-first-node-app/README.md

-# my-first-node-app
+# Portfolio Website

-A functional application using Node.js and Express.
+A complete interactive and functional portfolio website developed using Knockout.js, Node.js and Express.